SK1Y101/sk1y101.github.io/_pages/about.md

 Hi there, I'm Jack!

-I'm a Final year masters student in astrophysics at Portsmouth university with a strong passion for Python programming, exoplanetary science, and gravitational wave astronomy.
-I'm currently pursuing a career in software engineering, and aim to eventually return to computational physics with a focus on astronomical research (Exoplanets probably) or spacecraft operations.
+I’m an associate software engineer for the Metal as a Service team at Canonical, with a strong passion for Python programming, exoplanetary science, and gravitational wave astronomy.

+I very recently completed my masters in astrophysics at Portsmouth university, and will be graduating in July.
+My eventual aim is to purse a doctorate in computational physics with a focus on astronomical research (Exoplanets probably) or spacecraft operations.

 ### Projects